Cardiff Case Studies

 We have case studies on topics as diverse as ‘the environmental impacts of major sporting events’ to ‘slum upgrading in the developing world’.
 In addition to our online resource, in June each year we hold a Case Studies conference for teachers.

-For further inquiries please contact Dr Peter Mackie.
+For further inquiries please contact our Student Services team.